About Us

 A: Healthy Food RX is a 6-month program with participants receiving 2 food boxes each month (on the 2nd and 4th Wednesday).

-Nutrition Education The Emergency Food Bank offers monthly classes at the Thomas F. Wilson Nutrition Education Center.
-Families and individuals can learn about planning and cooking nutritious meals, how to prevent obesity and chronic conditions and the importance of living a healthy lifestyle.
-Click HERE to learn more about the Emergency Food Bank Nutrition Education and Outreach Program.
+Food as Medicine Nutrition Workshops The Emergency Food Bank offers nutrition workshops at the Thomas F. Wilson Nutrition Education Center, where individuals can learn about planning and cooking nutritious meals, how to prevent obesity and chronic conditions and the importance of living a healthy lifestyle.
+Click HERE to learn more about this program.

 USDA Commodeties Program: On the last Wednesday of every month the Commodity Supplemental Food Program (CSFP) works with the Emergency Food Bank to provide San Joaquin County Residents with nutritious USDA Foods.
 A valid form of ID is required.